-Aug 22, 2020 Joe Kleiman Attractions, Business, COVID-19, Features, Headlines, Museums, News, North America, World markets, Zoos & Aquariums Comments Off on From dinosaurs to drive-ins: New York’s museums begin to reopen while continuing virtual and community programming
+Aug 22, 2020 Joe Kleiman Attractions, Business, COVID-19, Features, Homepage Slider, Museums, News, North America, World markets, Zoos & Aquariums Comments Off on From dinosaurs to drive-ins: New York’s museums begin to reopen while continuing virtual and community programming

 New York City area museums are in the process of reopening with COVID-19 precautions in place.
 They are opening following guidelines administered by state and local governments, along with guidance from the US Centers for Disease Control.
 All museums are limiting attendance to 25% maximum capacity, primarily facilitated through advanced timed entry.
 In addition to temperature checks at the entrance, museums are requiring visitors to wear masks at all times and to practice social distancing.

 Not all museums have announced opening dates.
 Many are suffering financial hardship as a result of shutting down while maintaining public engagement programs for both the local community and a wider global audience.
 We look at a cross-section of nine museums, including those showcasing art, history, and science, along with the region’s largest operator of zoological parks.

 All photos are credited to their respective institutions.

 The Met’s Fifth Avenue campus will reopen August 27 and 28 for members and August 29 for the general public.
 The Met Cloisters will reopen September 12.
 While required for the general public, members and patrons may enter without a timed ticket.